Workers' Compensation

 For questions or assistance, please do not hesitate to contact Jill Bouchard or Diane Sweeney.

-*You may pre-designate a medical provider out of the Travelers Medical Provider Network.
+You may pre-designate a medical provider who is not in the Travelers Medical Provider Network.
 Pre-Designation Form must be on file with HR prior to injury or illness.